-Anyone eager to work in a larger IT department or wanting to work with Enterprise Scale technology, had to either go to Telford.
+Anyone eager to work in a larger IT department or wanting to work with Enterprise Scale technology had to either go to Telford.
 To work with companies such as HMRC, Fujitsu.
-Cap Gemini, ETC. Or face a longer daily commute to places like Birmingham, Manchester, Stoke or Chester.
+Cap Gemini, ETC. Or face a long daily commute to places like Birmingham, Manchester, Stoke or Chester.

 Greenfield’s client base was a reflection of this also.
 As it made no commercial sense to chase business with local firms looking to do things on a tight budget.
 When our regional, national and international clients had much deeper pockets.

 How things have changed:

 While we remain the only technology-focused recruitment business in Shropshire, demand for our services locally has surged.

 In the last 18 months, we have placed Business Analysts, Project Managers, Testers and Software Developers all using major programming languages.
-We have also placed Database Administrators, Infrastructure folk, Technical Architects and an IT Director’s within the town and peripheral villages.
+We have also placed Database Administrators, Infrastructure folk, Technical Architects and an IT Director are within the town and peripheral villages.

 There are now quite a few businesses that have sizeable tech teams.
 Shrewsbury has incubated a booming entrepreneurial SME Tech sector and all of the marketing agencies have the capacity to develop web sites for their clients.
 There is also a general shift in attitude to more flexible working arrangements.
-Add to that the roll out of ultra-fast broadband, allowing people in Shrewsbury to work from home when their employer could be based anywhere in the the country or even overseas.
+Add to that the rollout of ultra-fast broadband, allowing people in Shrewsbury to work from home when their employer could be based anywhere in the country or even overseas.

-Shrewsbury even has its own ‘tech meet up’ known as Shropgeek, which Greenfield IT have been supporting for the last 5 years.
-Tech and creative types can get together in an informal and friendly environment to listen to lighting talks on a variety of subjects over a beer.
+Shrewsbury even has it’s own ‘tech meet up’ known as Shropgeek, which Greenfield IT has been supporting for the last 5 years.
+Tech and creative types can get together in an informal and friendly environment to listen to lightning talks on a variety of subjects over a beer.